lupuionut/1-file-pass/README.md

 # 1-file-pass
-Basic password manager to list/add encrypted passwords with a Qt GUI.
-Passwords are stored in a single file, a sqlite db.
-Each password is encrypted using scrypt library with a master password that is stored in the db, encrpyted.
+Basic password manager.
+It keeps your passwords encrypted, using scrypt.
+Makes use of a master password for listing/password encryption.

+The GUI is built using PyQt library.

+What you can do:
+* add a new entry containing url, username, password and extra info
+* list all entries
+* filter entries by username/url
+* copy to clipboard a certain password
+* remove an entry from the database

 ## Instructions
 Download repo.
 Navigate to directory.
 Run **make install**.
 Run the executable from dist folder.